Skip to Main Content Close

 • Find a Rep

 Chess is one of the oldest games ever created.
 It was as popular back in the days of knights and gauntlets as it is in the days of smartphones and apps.
-Recently, thanks to movies like Queen of Katwe and television shows like The Queen's Gambit, chess is becoming even more popular, especially among younger people.
-Learning chess can feel intimidating, but it shouldn't stop anyone who is interested from trying.
-Chess takes practice, but anyone can learn with some effort.
+Recently, thanks to movies like Queen of Katwe and television shows like The Queen's Gambit, chess is becoming even more popular, especially among younger people and it’s popping back up on playground picnic tables across the country.
+Learning chess can feel intimidating, but it shouldn't stop anyone interested from trying.
+It takes practice, but anyone can learn with some effort.
+So get a chess set and set it up at a park picnic table and see what happens.
+You might be surprised at the friends you’ll make.

 How to Set Up the Chessboard